iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> Worked fine for quite some time and yet now, no requests are coming through and nobody knows why.
+Have reinstalled etc but no joy.<br> :date: __2020-11-26 23:42:23__

 > I can't believe you can't adjust the volume on that siren, deleting it.<br> :date: __2020-11-23 01:04:08__